harrismlyd/assignment-2.15/README.md

 # Assignment-2.15

-1.What is needed to authorize your EC2 to retrieve secrets from the AWS Secret Manager?
+1. What is needed to authorize your EC2 to retrieve secrets from the AWS Secret Manager?

 2. Derive the IAM policy (i.e. JSON)?